All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_cleveland_nl_sutcliffe

 Dated April 1889.
 Old Judge baseball card of S Sutcliffe (NL 89, PL 90).
 Full view at left, detail view at right.
-Photo date may be determined by similarity in background to photo A. Detail view shows thin dark trim running down the pant seam and a pant leg extending well below the knee.
+Photo date may be determined by similarity in background to the McKean photo above.
+Detail view shows thin dark trim running down the pant seam and a pant leg extending well below the knee.
 Most of the pants during this period ended closer to the knee.
 Several of the Cleveland players photographed in 1889 wore a similar pant style.
 Years Sutcliffe with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo C